gggeek/pinba_php/README.md

     ./tests/ci/vm.sh cleanup

 By default, tests are run using php 7.4 in a Container based on Ubuntu 20 Focal.
-The data is sent to a container running the original Pinba server.
+The data is sent to a container running the original Pinba server - it can also be configured to be sent to a container running the Pinba2 server instead.

-You can change the version of PHP and Ubuntu in use by setting the environment variables `PHP_VERSION` and `UBUNTU_VERSION` before building the Containers.
+You can change the version of PHP and Ubuntu in use by setting the environment variables `PHP_VERSION` and `UBUNTU_VERSION` before building the containers.

-You can switch the target Container used for the testsuite to one running Pinba2 by setting the environment variables `PINBA_SERVER=pinba2` and `PINBA_PORT=3002` before starting the Containers.
+You can switch the target Container used for the testsuite to the one running Pinba2 by setting the environment variables `PINBA_DB_SERVER=pinba2`, `PINBA_SERVER=pinba2` and `PINBA_PORT=3002` before starting the containers.

 ### Testing tips